Man Arrested After Allegedly Yelling ‘White Power’ At Black Woman Following Car Accident

 The shooter allegedly posted a manifesto prior to the mass killing on forum website 8chan in which he detailed what he called an “invasion” of Hispanic people in Texas.
 As has been reported, the language used by the shooter in that manifesto has echoed some comments President Trump has made in the past, per The New York Times.

-Politicians have spoken out against white supremacy following the El Paso shooting.
+Politicians have sounded off against white supremacy following the El Paso shooting.
 New York Democrat Rep. Alexandria Ocasio-Cortez spoke out earlier in the week, calling the president racist and speaking directly to white supremacists.
 She directed those who may be radicalized by white nationalist ideology to “come back” to their family and friends, and to leave white supremacy behind, per a previous report from The Inquisitr.

-Presidential candidate Joe Biden on Wednesday charged the president with fanning “the flames of white supremacy in this nation.” per a report from The Washington Post.
+Presidential candidate Joe Biden on Wednesday charged the president with fanning “the flames of white supremacy in this nation,” per a report from The Washington Post.